aaliyanexe/aaliyanexe/README.md

-# 🚀 Ahmed Aaliyan – Front-End Explorer & Cosmic Coder
+# 🚀 Ahmed Aaliyan – Front-End Developer

-> *“Building cosmic UI experiences one pixel at a time, fueled by curiosity and caffeine.”*
+> *“Building efficient and user-friendly interfaces with precision and dedication.”*

 ## 👋 About Me

-🌌 Hey there, fellow traveler!
-I’m **Ahmed Aaliyan** (`@aaliyanexe`), a passionate **Front-End Developer** navigating the vast universe of web technologies.
+I’m **Ahmed Aaliyan** (`@aaliyanexe`), a Front-End Developer focused on mastering the core technologies of web development.
+With foundational skills in **HTML, CSS, and JavaScript**, I am currently expanding my expertise to include:

-✨ Currently mastering the essentials — **HTML, CSS, and JavaScript** — while preparing to launch into the stratosphere with:
+- **Tailwind CSS**
-- **Tailwind CSS** — styling at warp speed
+- **TypeScript**
-- **TypeScript** — adding stellar type safety
+- **Zustand**
-- **Zustand** & **React Query** — managing state and data like a pro
+- **React Query**
-- **React** — crafting interactive, out-of-this-world interfaces
+- **React**

-🚀 On a mission to create sleek, smooth, and scalable user experiences that are truly stellar.
-No rush to land jobs just yet — I’m here to learn, build, and orbit around new ideas at my own pace.
+Driven by a commitment to write clean, maintainable code and deliver seamless user experiences.
+I am dedicated to continuous learning and skill advancement, currently focusing on building robust frontend applications.

-## 🌌 Cosmic Vibes
+## Interests

-🛰️ Fun fact: When not coding in zero gravity, I’m either watching MMA bouts, cheering for football matches, or gazing at the stars and dreaming of the next frontier.
+Outside of development, I am passionate about space exploration, football, and mixed martial arts, which inspire my discipline and perseverance.

 ---